jdferreira/data-processing-book/en/module8.md

 ## Objectives:

-- Develop regular expressions that represent several selection criteria
+- Develop regular expressions to represent selection criteria
 - Use the `re` Python module to create the regular expressions
 - Search for aminoacid motives in the enzyme sequences